mk-patel/morgaon/README.md

   1. Easy to use platform.
   2. Easy to find Recent News and Event details of any village.
   3. Easy to find Shop details of any village.
-  4. Easy to find Road Ways traveling facility of any village.
+  4. Easy to find Road Ways traveling facilities of any village.
-  5. Easy to find Tution Classes facility of any village.
+  5. Easy to find Tution Classes facilities of any village.
   6. All the most common information of villages can be easily found.
   7. User profile management system has been provided.
   8. Privacy control features has been provided.